polyaxon/polyaxon/site/docs/core/scheduling-strategies/presets.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

 If you have access to Polyaxon Cloud or Polyaxon EE you can also save these presets on the organization level.
+You can additionally set the a default preset on organization or project level using Polyaxon UI, such preset will be applied to all operations in the organization or project where it's set.

 Users can just reference the presets in their [operations specification](/docs/core/specification/operation/#presets) or using the CLI/Client `polyaxon run ... --presets=preset1,preset2`